urbit/docs/tutorials/arvo/cli-tutorial.md

 `command-type` that the underlying application specifies, which shoe then feeds back into the underlying app as an `+on-command` callback.

 In addition to the ten arms that all Gall core apps possess, `+shoe` defines and expects a few more, tailored to common CLI logic.
-Thus you will need to wrap the `shoe:shoe` core using the `agent:shoe` fuction to obtain a standard
+Thus you will need to wrap the `shoe:shoe` core using the `agent:shoe` function to obtain a standard
 10-arm Gall agent core.
 See the [shoe example app walkthrough](#shoe-example-app-walkthrough) for how to do this.